2. ADCS#

 C:\Program Files\TrustView-ADCSNote

-The directory can be named anything and placed anywhere on the TrustView server.
+The directory can be named anything and placed anywhere on the TrustView server, but avoid a temporary directory.

 Create a service account for use with the ADCS module and assign the service account all permissions on the newly created